laurilehmijoki/s3_website/README.md

 #### Using your existing CloudFront distribution

-If you already have a CloudFront distribution that serves data from your Jekyll S3 bucket, just add the following line into the file `_jekyll_s3.yml`:
+If you already have a CloudFront distribution that serves data from your website S3 bucket, just add the following line into the file `s3_website.yml`:

     cloudfront_distribution_id: your-dist-id

-Next time you run `jekyll-s3`, it will invalidate the items on CloudFront and thus force the CDN system to reload the changes from your Jekyll S3 bucket.
+Next time you run `s3_website`, it will invalidate the items on CloudFront and thus force the CDN system to reload the changes from your website S3 bucket.

 #### Specifying custom settings for your CloudFront distribution

-The gem `configure-s3-website`, which is a dependency of `jekyll-s3`, lets you define custom settings for your CloudFront distribution.
+The gem `configure-s3-website`, which is a dependency of `s3_website`, lets you define custom settings for your CloudFront distribution.

 For example, like this you can define a your own TTL and CNAME: